geopython/pywps/docs/development.rst

 Where you should replace *<github-user>* with your GitHub user name.

+Before you start coding ensure you are working on the `develop` branch:

+	git checkout develop

+This is the main development branch in the PyWPS project; the traditional `master` branch is strictly used to keep track of code releases.
+All your modifications to the PyWPS code base must be kept in the `develop` branch.

-You can finally start programming your new feature, or fixing that bug you found.
+You can now start programming your new feature, or fixing that bug you found.
 Keep in mind that PyWPS depends on a few libraries, refer to the
 :ref:`installation` section to make sure you have all of them installed.